Here is a simple antenna calculator for two popular forms of ham radio HF wire antennas: the horizontal dipole and the inverted "V".

 Therefore, the angle between the two legs of an inverted V should not be less than 90 degrees.

-Remember, an inverted V requires slightly more wire than a horizontal dipole for a given frequency of resonance.
+Remember, an inverted V requires slightly less wire than a horizontal dipole for a given frequency of resonance.

-The antenna calculator above will provide appropriate wire lengths for the inverted V and the dipole for a given frequency of your choice.
+If you don't want to bother doing calculations with the formula, the antenna calculator above will provide appropriate wire lengths, to start with, for the inverted V and the dipole at a given frequency of your choice.

 73 de VE2DPE